 Batch Operation Testing Pattern

 This pattern is used to test assertions that need to verify behavior across multiple operations in a single transaction.
-It involves creating a helper contract that performs multiple operations in its fallback function, allowing us to test the assertion’s ability to track and validate the cumulative effect of these operations.
+It involves creating a helper contract that performs multiple operations in a single function, allowing us to test the assertion’s ability to track and validate the cumulative effect of these operations.

 Key Components:

-1. A helper contract with a fallback function that performs multiple operations
+1. A helper contract with a function that performs multiple operations

-2. Testing by calling the helper contract’s fallback with empty calldata
+2. Testing by calling the helper contract’s function with empty calldata

 3. Verification of the final state after all operations